taebinkim7/vessel-network/README.md

 ```
 Rscript -e "rmarkdown::render('feature.Rmd',output_file='feature.html')"
 ```
-We can see the density plot, boxplot, barplot and plot for increasing rate for different features.
+The output file contains the density plot, boxplot, barplot and increasing rate plot for different features.

 ## Vessel Network Analysis
 In this step, we reconstruct graphical structure for analyzing statistical features of blood vessel networks from the previous steps.
 To see the result, run
 ```
-cd ../network graph
+cd ../network_graph
 Rscript -e "rmarkdown::render('Network.Rmd',output_file='Network.html')"
 ```
-In R markdown file, we are able to see the clustering outcomes from two different methods.
+In the R markdown file, we can see the clustering outcomes from two different methods.